The Ledge

 EXT.
 PARK ENTRANCE

-At the green park's entrance, a young man walks through the iron gate.
-His each buoyant step exudes a wellspring of energy, and it's clear to an observer that he is in the summer of his full earthly life.
-The youthful energy he has bit by bit conserved has reached a tipping point of abundance and the spillover has led him askance of his usual path into this novel place.
+At the richly green park's entrance, a younger man walks through the iron gate.
+His each buoyant step exudes a wellspring of energy, and it's clear that he is in the summer of a full earthly life.
+The youthfulness that has bit by bit built up in him has reached a tipping point; and the spillover has led him askance of his everyday path into a novel place.
+His eyes open wide.

 MAN 2

-I thought I knew everything about the city.
-How have I never been here before?
+I thought I knew everything.
+Everything about this city.
+How have I never been here?

-He is struck by the lush green of the trees, the tallness and straightness of birches close together and the thick maneish canopy that quarters off this place from the city beyond.
+The lushness of the forest makes a deep impression upon him, as does the tallness and straightness of the birches growing close together, and the thick maneish canopy that quarters this place off from the city like a wall.
 He spots a large marble fountain in the distance and walks toward it.

 MAN 2

-The fountain is dry and abandoned-looking with many cracks, yet stately.
-The entire park feels abandoned, it occurs to him.
-From the other direction he sees a man coming, and if they keep apace they are fated to cross at the fountain.
+The fountain looks dry and unused, with many cracks, yet still stately like it once was when built.
+The entire park feels abandoned.
+He is the only person there... until from the other direction he sees a man coming, and moreover that if they both keep apace they will cross at the fountain.

 They study each other as they approach.
-The stranger is older, and at first glance looks homeless, but as they get closer his gestalt is distinguished as dishevelment mixed with surliness.
-Now he appears more like a professor who got lost in another time, bearing a striking sense of independence, even haughtiness, which forms the foundation of his authority.
-He looks at him with unhindered scrutiny, but markedly feels no compulsion to break the silence, and is obviously content to just stare as he passes.
+The stranger is older, and at first glance looks homeless, but as they get closer his gestalt is separated into dishevelment mixed with surliness.
+Now he appears more like a lost professor from another time who never lost a striking sense of independence and haughtiness, or the foundation of his authority.
+He looks, for one, at him with unfiltered scrutiny, but shows no obligation to break the silence and is obviously content to just stare as they pass.

 EXT.
 PARK, BY THE FOUNTAIN